Question paper quivers…Exam Chronicles.

 I am a severe Testophobic person whose mind gets disarrayed at the mention of the word called exam.
 During such days, my dysfunctional mind never failed to beget more anxiety.
 The college from which I got my bachelor's degree was a major contributor of my insomnia.
 I don’t remember going to college for fun.
 It had to be either a mid-sem, model, practical revisions, practicals or semesters.
 In-between these exams, do they teach?
 Please don’t ask that question.
 I had waited for 4 years to find out an answer only to become an insomniac Engineer and by Bhagwanji’s kripa, got an employment.

 All of a sudden, exams and scores became very important to me after joining this college.
-Probably, since there were no other extracurricular activities to distract my attentions, it made me go that crazy over the score cards.
+Absence or complete cut off from the extra curricular activities had probably triggered this sense of responsibility and craziness over the score cards.
 Those 8 semesters had given me indelible exam memories and galloping heartbeats.
-When it came to exams, syllabus and question papers, I was a deemed impressionable girl who swayed to the core of negativity with all the predictions/forecast and last minute missed-to-study-portions .
-I used to follow a good “study holiday” routine which apparently involved studies most of the time.
-Still, facing the battlefield gave me shivers.
+When it came to exams-syllabus and question papers, I was a deemed impressionable girl who swayed to the core of negativity with all the predictions/forecast and last minute oh-I missed-to-study-portions .
+In fact I followed a good “study holiday” routine which apparently involved studies most of the time.
+Still, the battlefield gave me shivers.

 That person had made my practical exams even more complicated.
 I used to stand in the queue being jumpy and all worked up narrating Hanuman chalisa for umpteenth time from morning following strict vrat, just to pick one of the easiest experiment.